Skip to main content

 An object containing details about the created cluster.

-For descriptions of the fields within the clusters object returned in response to your request, please refer to the documentation here.
+For descriptions of the fields within the cluster object returned in response to your request, please refer to the documentation here.

 Example request